v8/v8.dev/src/docs/inspector.md

 ---
 title: 'Debugging over the V8 Inspector Protocol'
+description: 'This page is intended to give embedders the basic tools they need to implement debugging support in V8.'
 ---
 V8 provides extensive debugging functionality to both users and embedders.
 Users will usually interact with the V8 debugger through the [Chrome DevTools](https://developer.chrome.com/devtools) interface.
 Embedders (including DevTools) need to rely directly on the [Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/tot/).